|

 -

-Required Materials Fee: $15 due to instructor at the beginning of class.
+Required Materials Fee: $15 cash or check payable to the instructor at the beginning of class covers all materials needed.

 |